 Among the multiplicity of differing opinions about ultimate truth, there should be at least general agreement that there is a multiplicity of differing opinions.
 Everyone does not agree.
 Furthermore, most would agree with this proposition: that at least in some ways the contrary positions cannot all be true.
-And while there may be those who disagree with this proposition, their argument is negated by the fact that there are others that disagree with their insistence to the contrary – and surely these last two positions are contradictory.
+While there may be those who disagree with this proposition, their argument is negated by the fact that there are others who disagree with their insistence to the contrary – and surely these last two positions are contradictory.
 Such conundrums multiply uncertainty.